nikitampmaurya/msc__project/README.md

 3. Differential Expression Analysis

-- Identified 1170 shared DEGs across all datasets, distinguishing fibroid from myometrium.
+- Identified a 1170 common set of DEGs across all datasets, distinguishing fibroid from myometrium.

-- 71% of unique DEGs showed the same change of direction in their gene expression.

 4. Pathway Enrichment (GSEA)